nicolegrillo/GWInference.jl/README.md

 ### Citating this work

-If you use this code in you work please cite:
+If you use this code in your work, please cite:

 ```
 @article{Begnoni:2025oyd,